-The Company, in line with the policy of G4S plc group, is committed to engage proactively with its customers, suppliers, industry associations, government regulators and employee representatives.
+The Company, in line with the policy of G4S ple group, is committed to engage proactively with its customers, suppliers, industry associations, government regulators and employee representatives.
 These actions aim to foster a dialogue with the stakeholders and enable the Company to respond to any changes in a timely manner.
 The Company also performs customer satisfaction surveys to drive further strong business relationships.
 Additionally, the Company continues to invest in the sales and development of its systems in order to respond to any changes in technology.

-The business has adapted to the risks and uncertainties resulting from the Covid 19 pandemic appropriately and has partnered well with existing and new customers to address the changing environment.
+The business has adapted to the risks and uncertainties resulting from the Covid 19 pandemic appropriately and has partnered well with existing and new customers to address the changing environment, for example by amending service levels and "furloughing" staff.

-Further details of the risks faced by the Company and the G4S plc Group as a result of Covid-19 and the Group's ability to manage its growing global effects are included in the G4S plc Group 2019 consolidated financial statements.
+Further details of the risks faced by the G4S plc Group as a result of Covid-19 and the Group's ability to manage its growing global effects are included in the G4S plc Group 2019 consolidated financial statements.